schmidte10/CONPHYS-2024/markdown_files/DataAnalysisSummary.md

 #### Scenario

-For initial details on the experiment performed please read the **ReadMe** file.
-In breif, _Acanthochromis polyacanthus_ from two different regions on the Great Barrier Reef (GBR) were tested for metabolic performance at four different temperatures, 27$^\circ$C, 28.5$^\circ$C, 30$^\circ$C, and 31.5$^\circ$C. Fish used in this study were collected from two different regions, low- (i.e. Cairns) and high-latitude (i.e., Mackay), within each region fish were collected from a total of three different populations.
+For details on the experiment performed please read the information at the top of this document.
+In brief, _Acanthochromis polyacanthus_ from two different regions on the Great Barrier Reef (GBR) were tested for metabolic performance at four different temperatures, 27$^\circ$C, 28.5$^\circ$C, 30$^\circ$C, and 31.5$^\circ$C. Fish used in this study were collected from two different regions, low- (i.e. Cairns) and high-latitude (i.e., Mackay), within each region fish were collected from a total of three different populations.
 Individuals were tested at each temperature, resting oxygen consumption, maximum oxygen consumption.
 Absolute aerboic scope was calculated by using the following formula:

 Absolute aerobic scope = (maximum oxygen consumption - resting oxygen consumption)

 Individuals were first tested at 27$^\circ$C. Water temperature was then increased at a rate of 0.5$^\circ$C Day^-1 until the next temperature was reached.
 Fish were then provided with an additional 5 day to adjust to the new temperature before aerobic physiology was tested again.

-Three traits are included within the aerobic physiology analysis, resting oxygen consumption, maximum oxygen consumption, and absoulte aerboic scope.
-Data for each metric was collect from respiratory experiments that had data recorded via a combination of programs including, AquaResp and PyroScience.
+Three traits are included within the aerobic physiology analysis, resting oxygen consumption, maximum oxygen consumption, and absolute aerobic scope.
+Data for each metric was collect from respiratory experiments that had data recorded via a combination of programs including, AquaResp3 and PyroScience.
 Slopes (i.e., resting and maximum oxygen consumption values) were then calculated via the **RespR** [https://januarharianto.github.io/respR/articles/respR.html] package.

+**Note:** Absolute aerobic scope is sometime called net aerobic scope.
+When making the models labeling was done using 'net aerobic scope' (i.e., nas).

 #### Read in the data